N.B. denotes a new or altered regulation

 b) Competitors failing to appear when called upon will forfeit their right to take part in the particular competition, subject to a right to appeal to the Festival Office and, if opportunity can be found, they will be allowed to compete.

-33. CERTIFICATES will be awarded as follows: Honours Certificates to all entrants who gain not less than 90%, First Class Certificates to all entrants who gain not less than 85% and Certificates of Merit to all entrants who gain not less than 80%.
-Competitors are asked to collect Certificates from their warm-up area, at the end of the Class or Session at which they have performed.
+30. CERTIFICATES will be awarded as follows: Honours Certificates to all entrants who gain not less than 90, First Class Certificates to all entrants who gain not less than 85 and Merit Certificates to all entrants who gain not less than 80 and Performance Certificates for all other performances.
+Performers are asked to collect Certificates at the end of the Class or Session at which they have performed.

 PHOTOGRAPHY & RECORDING